rosell-dk/webp-express/README.txt

 == Changelog ==

+= 0.18.3 =
+*(released: 5 Nov 2020)*
+* Bugfix: WebP Express uses live tests to determine the capabilities of the server in respect to .htaccess files (using the htaccess-capability-tester library).
+The results are used for warnings and also for optimizing the rules in the .htaccess files.
+However, HTTP Requests can fail due to other reasons than the feature not working (ie timeout).
+Such failures should lead to an indeterminate result, but it was interpreted as if the feature was not working.
+* The Live test now displays a bit more information if the HTTP request failed.
+* Changed default value for "destination structure" to "Image roots", as "Document root" doesn't work on hosts that have defined DOCUMENT_ROOT in an unusual way.
+* Added possibility to change "%{DOCUMENT_ROOT}" part of RewriteCond by adding a line to wp-config.php.
+THIS IS A BETA FEATURE AND MIGHT BE REVOKED IF NOBODY ACTUALLY NEEDS IT.
+* Got rid of PHP notice Constant WEBPEXPRESS_MIGRATION_VERSION already defined
+* Fixed donation link.
+It now points to https://ko-fi.com/rosell again

+For more info, see the closed issues on the [0.18.3 milestone on the github repository](https://github.com/rosell-dk/webp-express/milestone/34?closed=1)

+= 0.18.2 =
+*(released: 28 Sep 2020)*
+* Bugfix: Fixed error on the settings page on a handful of setups.

 = 0.18.1 =
 *(released: 24 Sep 2020)*
 * Bugfix: Bulk Convert failed to show list on systems that did not have the [utf8-encode()](https://www.php.net/manual/en/function.utf8-encode.php) function.